ALEXANDRIA RADIO CLUB

 DIGITAL REGISTRATION FORM

-The required FCC Exam will be given on the last session in May.
+The required FCC Exam will be given on the last session on May 11th 2021.

 Cost: ARRL License Manual $30.00 + FCC Exam Fee $15.00 + Class Material $5.00 = $50.00.
 We prefer cash or checks at the first class since PayPal charges us transaction fees.